We have written the BEST from the beautiful landscape of Zealand for you.

 Hot Water Beach is a beach on the shores of the peninsula, but it also offers the opportunity to warm your body in hot water, even if it is cold outside.
 There are hot springs under the beach, so after low tide, visitors dig wide pools in the sand, which will soon be filled with warm water.
 Warm thermal water springs from below, it is often too hot.
 Therefore, it is good to cool it with seawater.

 At first glance, the town of Coromandel is reminiscent of a typical town in the American West, where a sheriff rules and a horde of cowboys soon pass.
 It’s Whitiang, it’s something else.
-Solid modern town with beautiful villas, which is separated from the city beach by a palm alley.
+Solid modern town with beautiful villas, which is separated from the city beach by a palm row.
 There are many shops and a large shopping center.
 In the city you will meet a lot of foreigners, whom you will recognize immediately, because, unlike the locals, they normally wear shoes.
-Locals most often go here barefoot or in boots.
+Locals most often go here barefoot or in rubber boots.

 Taupo is the name of a lake that lies about 50 km north of the volcanoes Tahurangi and Tongariro, the North Island.
 The lake was created 26,000 years ago by a supervolcano, on the top of which a caldera filled with water was created.
 It is the largest lake in New Zealand, with an area of 616 km2.
 There are beautiful sandy beaches and many species of water birds live here.
 The sand on the beaches is white and there are a lot of white smooth stones everywhere.
 But when you throw them into the lake, you will find that the stone floats - it is pumice, which is light and originated here during volcanic activity.